radrow/ddtrace/EXAMPLE.md

 The **Success** output should look exactly as before.
-However, if the system deadlocks, you should see a red **Deadlock** message (instead of "Timeout"), followed by a list of PIDs of the processes involved in the deadlock.
+However, if the system deadlocks, you should see a red **Deadlock** message (instead of "Timeout"), followed by a list of PIDs: those are the PIDs of the processes involved in the deadlock.